 Nathaniel Pollock is a 3rd year PhD student from the Division of Community Health and Humanities in Memorial’s Faculty of Medicine.
 His research is focused on improving community and health system approaches to suicide prevention in Labrador.
 This work involves partnerships with the regional health authority and First Nations and Inuit communities in central and northern Labrador.

-Scott Neilsen is the Operations, Facilities and Logistics Coordinator for the Labrador Institute Research Station (LIRS).
-He is the primary researcher for “The Sheshatshiu Archaeology Project” and Sivunivut’s community research project, “Traditional knowledge: A Blueprint for Change”.
+Scott Neilsen is the primary researcher for “The Sheshatshiu Archaeology Project” and Sivunivut’s community research project, “Traditional knowledge: A Blueprint for Change”.
 Prior to his work with the Labrador Institute, Scott was the principal investigator for several research and consulting projects in Labrador, New Brunswick, Nova Scotia, and Prince Edward Island.
 His MA in Archaeology was completed at Memorial University in 2006, and Scott is currently working towards a PhD in Anthropology on a part-time basis.
 He is the recipient of a SSHRC Doctoral Fellowship for his PhD research (Archaeology Beyond the Horizon) and he is a Fellow of the School of Graduate Studies at Memorial University.
 In 2008, Scott was awarded the first ever Robert McGhee award for northern research.